 Cybersecurity is more important than ever due to the increased reliance of individuals and corporations on the internet.
 This has led to the wide use of Bluetooth and WiFi wireless communications, leaving users more vulnerable to hackers.

-The growth rate of devices like smart TVs, streaming boxes, game consoles, smartphones, and tablets have also made cybersecurity an increasingly important factor in protecting online users.
+The growth rate of devices like smart TVs, streaming boxes, game consoles, smartphones, and tablets has also made cybersecurity an increasingly important factor in protecting online users.

 1. Email Is the Most Popular Method of Malware Infection